It started with a question:

 Our team worked through dozens of concepts and sketches to find the perfect balance between form, function, and fabrication method.

 Knowing the chair would be 'grown' layer by layer on the Budmen Builder™ 3D printer, the idea of a tree emerged.
 The chair started as a trunk and grew outwards to create the base and back of the seat.

 From the concept sketches, the final form was developed using a CAD software.
-From concept to form, the chair was developed using CAD software.
-This software allowed us to make design iterations and weight simulations to make it both aesthetically pleasing but also strong enough to hold the weight of a 250lbs+ person.
-Several iterations and weight simulations later, the form of the chair was aesthetically pleasing, strong enough to hold the weight of humans, and ready to print.
+The software allowed us to make design iterations and run weight simulations to make it both aesthetically pleasing and strong enough to hold the weight of a 250lbs+ person.
+Several iterations later, the form of the chair was visually captivating, strong enough to hold the weight of a human, and ready to print.